AlternativeFFFF/Alt-F4/submissions/dummy_submission/pseudoscience_non-fiction.md

 ### Nukes are severely underpowered

 Now it’s time to return from space and take a look at the artificial things.
 One piece of Factorio Uranium-235 can produce 10 fuel cells, each of which contains 8 GJ (let’s ignore the neighbour bonus).
-This means a single unit of U-235 has 80 GJ of fission energy in it, and since one nuke uses 30 pieces of U-235, with a 20% fission rate (which is what you get with boosted fission; something that is required for such a small nuke), it should have an explosive yield of 115 tons of TNT.
+This means a single piece of U-235 has 80 GJ of fission energy in it, and since one nuke uses 30 pieces of U-235, with a 20% fission rate (which is what you get with [boosted fission](https://en.wikipedia.org/wiki/Boosted_fission_weapon); something that is required for such a small nuke), it should have an explosive yield of 115 tons of TNT.
 That doesn’t sound like a lot, but *just the explosion sprite itself* would be 60 tiles across.
 Such a nuke would destroy everything *completely* in a 100 tile radius, would kill everything in a 250 tile radius, and would do damage in a 500 tile radius (based on [Nukemap](https://nuclearsecrecy.com/nukemap/)).

 ![A diagram of the effects of a 115 ton nuke overlaid on a map of the tip of Manhattan](https://cdn.discordapp.com/attachments/699618487097884723/769281708263735325/unknown.png)

-What the rings on this diagram mean, from smallest to largest:
+The rings on this diagram denote, from smallest to largest:

 * Crater and crater lip (scorch mark sprite)
 * Fireball (explosion sprite)